slowernews/wisdom-tldr/chapters/chapter_1_self.md

 "I would rather earn 1% off 100 people's efforts than 100% of my own efforts."
 -- John D. Rockefeller [1839]*

+> *"The big money is not in the buying and selling, but in the waiting."
+-- Charlie Munger [1924]*

 > *"To succeed, get other people to pay you; to become wealthy, help other people to succeed."
 -- Kevin Kelly [1952]*

+> *"Rich people stay rich by living like they’re broke.
+Broke people stay broke by living like they’re rich."
+-- T. Harv Eker [1954]*

+> *"I disagree with the followers of Marx and those of Adam Smith: the reason free markets work is because they allow people to be lucky, thanks to aggressive trial and error, not by giving rewards or «incentives» for skill."
+-- Nassim Taleb [1960]*

 > *"Money follows execution, not precedes it." (...)
 "Making money is not something that you do - it’s a skill that you learn." (...)
 "If you want to be wealthy, spend your time earning, learning, or relaxing.
 Outsource or ignore everything else." (...)
 "Management is the oldest, and most over-rated form of leverage.
 Capital, media, and code are the modern forms." (...)
 "Asymmetric opportunities: invest in startups.
 Start a company.
 Create a book, podcast, video.
 Create a (software) product.
 Go on many first dates.
 Go to a cocktail party.
 Read a Lindy book.
 Move to a big city.
 Buy bitcoin.
-Tweet."
+Tweet." (...)
+"Much of investing is avoiding FOMO buying and panic selling." (...)
+"It doesn’t take money to make money, it takes leverage to make money."
 -- Naval Ravikant [1974]*

-> *"Rich people stay rich by living like they’re broke.
-Broke people stay broke by living like they’re rich."
+> *"Where there’s value, there’s money."
--- Unknown*
+-- Sahil Lavingia [1989]*

 ### On money management

 <!--
-> *"I disagree with the followers of Marx and those of Adam Smith: the reason free markets work is because they allow people to be lucky, thanks to aggressive trial and error, not by giving rewards or "incentives" for skill."  -- Nassim Taleb [1960]*

 - Salary is for expenses.
 Equity is wealth.
 Invest in yourself and stop renting your time.
 Be an owner.
 - It’s crazy to think the entire real estate market is propped up by what is essentially the entire middle class being 100x long.
 - inflation = printing money.